Juanca632/Landing-Page/README.md

 # Landing-Page

-Basic Landing page created HTML, CSS and JS only.
+Basic Landing page created with HTML, CSS and JS only.
 PHP mailer used to receive mails filled by a form (a hosting needed)

 [![Captura-de-pantalla-2023-02-19-110216.png](https://i.postimg.cc/BbCMwPgL/Captura-de-pantalla-2023-02-19-110216.png)](https://postimg.cc/4Hm6Ydjs)